pixelfusion/react-route-guard/readme.md

 # React Route Guard

-It's based on `react-router-dom`, added the route guard functionality on top of it, make it more easy to control permissions and roles on a route.
+It's based on `react-router-dom`, added the route guard functionality on top of it.
+It makes it easier to control permissions and roles on a route.

-## 1. Install
+## Install

 ```javascript
 yarn add react-route-guard